Multi-state Models For Disease Histories Based On Longitudinal Data: Discussion

 On UKB data, \emph{SSTS} and \emph{MTS} PAMs mostly produced similar estimates of CKD onset and progression hazards and transition probabilities.
 In particular, we found progression risk to Severe CKD to be highest for subjects with early onset of Mild CKD and to further rise with age.
 From there, the risk of further progressing to ESKD was highest for subjects with early onset of Mild CKD and progression to Severe CKD, again increasing with age.
 We also found the \textit{G} allele of the genetic variant rs77924615 (\emph{UMOD} locus) to increase the risk of CKD onset, in line with literature \citep{devuyst2018umod, wiegrebe2024analyzing}.
 Importantly, we observed an initial protective effect of this \textit{G} allele on progression into Severe CKD and ESKD; yet this effect disappeared after adjustment for other risk factors of CKD and CKD progression.
 The initial protective effect thus seems to be attributable to IEB.\\

 However, we also identified limitations, which in turn provide opportunities for future research.

 First, the individual simulation setups could be expanded even further.
-For instance, it would be interesting to expand the IEB simulations to scenarios with dependence structures between risk factors in the healthy population.
+The simulations regarding choice of time scales and IEB, for instance, could be enhanced by also considering other DGPs beyond the piecewise exponential distribution -- though we do note that the latter one is particularly flexible and that the simulations on interval-censoring underlined the ability of PAMs to adequately estimate multiple distinct baseline hazards.
+In addition, it would be interesting to expand the IEB simulations to scenarios with dependence structures between risk factors in the healthy population.
 In particular, for specific application settings it could be informative to directly use empirical joint distributions of risk factors for simulations.

 Second, the recovery of baseline hazards by PAMs under interval-censoring is still suboptimal.
 This is because direct incorporation of interval-censoring into the PEM likelihood, while maintaining its proportionality to a Poisson likelihood, remains a challenge.
+In this context, it would also be of interest to conduct further simulations regarding the impact of interval-censoring within complex multi-state model settings, because interval-censored transition times out of the initial state also induce censoring in the observed state-entry times of subsequent states.

-Third, our proposed handling of IEB relies upon other risk factors being observable, which is often not (or only partially) the case: In our UKB dataset, for instance, the risk factors BMI and uACR are available only from study center assessments, but not from eHRs.
+Third, our proposed handling of IEB relies upon other risk factors being observable and on the assumption of no unmeasured confounding to remain after risk factor adjustment.
+Both of these are often not (or only partially) the case: In our UKB dataset, for instance, the risk factors BMI and uACR are available only from study center assessments, but not from eHRs; and in addition, it is very likely that further (unknown, unaccounted for) risk factors exist, which is why some degree of unmeasured confounding cannot be ruled out here.
 And while off-the-shelf bias correction methods for linear and binary outcomes exist \citep{dudbridge2019adjustment, mahmoud2022robust, donovan2025application}, their applicability to multi-state models is still to be explored.

 Finally, as UKB participants are rather healthy \citep{fry2017comparison}, CKD progressions in this UKB dataset are relatively rare.
 This, in turn, makes the estimation of (especially small-scale, genetic) risk factors more difficult.
 It would thus be interesting to conduct similar CKD onset and progression analyses in less healthy cohorts.